auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 Rewrite Programming Exercise 1.11 to prompt the user to enter the number of years and display the population after the number of years.

 Use `Math.round` to round calculations performed with `double` values.

 Ignore the sample output in the book.
-Use the sample below to check the correctness of your solution.
+Instead, use the sample below to check the correctness of your solution.

 ### Sample Input and Output